Lucia's Blog: 2022-07-10

 6. This is contrary to God’s Word.

-7. The Word of God does not seek to destroy others but accurately shows how to live our lives in godliness and holiness.
+7. The Word of God does not seek to destroy others but accurately shows how to live in godliness and holiness.

-Let us be careful that we not argue over irreverent and chatter words (irreverent babble) but instead use God’s Word accurately to not find ourselves ashamed on the day of judgment.
+Let us be careful not to argue over irreverent and chatter words (irreverent babble) but instead use God’s Word accurately so we are not put to shame on judgment day.

 Christians must turn away from wickedness or ungodliness, for it is the key to being known (approved) by God.
 If we claim to know and love God, we must live like it (John 13:34-35).
 Our lives must reflect Whom we belong to (Romans 6:17-18).